 How to Group Data using Pandas Dataframe

-Now, we have learned how to read Excel and CSV files to a Panda dataframe, add and remove columns, and subset the created dataframe.
-Although subsets may come in handy, there is no need to do this when looking at specific groups in the data.
+Now, we have learned how to read Excel and CSV files into a Pandas DataFrame, add and remove columns, and subset the created dataframe.
+Although subsets may be useful, there is no need to do so when examining specific groups in the data.

-As an example, based on theory, we may have a hypothesis that there’s a difference between men and women.
+For example, based on theory, we may hypothesize that there’s a difference between men and women.
 Thus, in the first example, we will group the data by sex and get the mean age, piq, and viq.

 df_sex = df.groupby('sex')